aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 Let us focus now on the nodes of type ``Code``.
 A code represents (in the database) the actual executable used to run the calculation.
-Find the identifier of such a node in the graph and type:
+Find the identifier of such a node in the graph (e.g. the input code of the calculation you were inspecting earlier) and type:

 .. code:: bash